IBM-Cloud/skylink/README.md

 # Bluemix Services

-Create a new Node.js app on Bluemix, and configure it to use the following services:
+Create a new Swift app on Bluemix, and configure it to use the following services:

 * [Cloudant NoSQL Database][cloudant]
 * [Watson Visual Recognition][watson_visual_recognition]